-It is now widely accepted that lifestyle, cognitive, movement, context, and social factors all influence the development and resolution of chronic pain.
-So, all these factors must be considered during treatment.
+It is now widely accepted that lifestyle, cognition, movement, context, and social factors all influence the development and resolution of chronic pain.
+All these factors must be considered during treatment.

 However, learning these skills doesn’t require you to participate in years of advanced continuing education.

 Instead, you can learn the skills you need in a lot less time than you may think …all in one place.

 The Integrative Pain Science Institute invites you to be part of a vibrant online community through which you can receive multidisciplinary training and certification.